sordina/sordina.github.io/_drafts/value_perception_action_theory_of_mind.markdown

 * Beyond Theory of Mind
 * Concrete examples of action-entity diagrams
 * Theory of mind in group dynamics
+* An unambiguous language for relativistic perceptive description
+* A method for generating description tables

 ## What's Next?